TMizzan/Howse-33/README.md

 Prerequisites
 ---------------------------------------------------------------------------
 Howse 33 was coded in Lua using the Corona SDK.
-It is intended to be a sample and is not production ready code.
+It is intended to be a sample and is not release ready code.
 Corona Labs just released an unlimited free trial of their Corona SDK.

 All image files are included with the application.
 If you decide to use this application, we recommend changing the name and images before commercial use.